Cohesion; Wavelength Coalescence

 Bosonic Oilier; Phase Aligning Buffer

 Imagine a viscous pocket of bosons like an oil that smooths out phase transitions, much like oil reduces friction in a machine.
 They could be considered a wet state of the interaction of the wavelengths with the particles gear face, serving as a utility for the function of orthogonal conversion in force transfers.
 This boson pad acts as a buffer, allowing for a wider surface of interaction like the contact pattern when measuring differential gear backlash.
 This concept also introduces the possibility of matching color hues to phase Doppler shifts.
 Different wavelengths (colors) slip and fit like puzzle pieces within this boson oil, making the system not only function smoothly but also exchange harmonized vibrational effects into the particle, influencing its spin.
+These alignments could be considered some matters, particles in the time required to build up the oil via viscosity is adjacent to static and dynamic forces.

 Spacetime; Phase Tolerance Buffer